Ep.80: Never Binge Again with Dr. Glenn Livingston

 I said, “What?”

-I didn’t stop and in some ways it got worse because although I was more compassionate towards myself about it, there was this voice in my head that said, hey Glenn, you know what, you’re right, your momma didn’t love you enough and she left a great big chocolate sized hole inside of your heart and until you find the love of your life you’re going to have to go right on binging on chocolate.
-Yippee, let’s go get some more.
+I didn’t stop, and in some ways it got worse because, although I was more compassionate towards myself about it, there was this voice in my head that said, “Hey Glenn, you know what, you’re right, your momma didn’t love you enough and she left a great big chocolate sized hole inside of your heart and until you find the love of your life you’re going to have to go right on bingeing on chocolate.
+Yippee, let’s go get some more.”

 What you need to do is capture and cage it.
 It’s more like the attitude that an alpha wolf takes towards a challenging wolf for leadership in the pack.
 That attitude is, look, step out a line and I’ll kill you.
 I’m the boss here and if you want to take control there’s going to be a fight and there’s going to be hell to pay, right?
 It’s like capturing and caging a rabid animal.

 If that’s true, then chocolate is pig slop.
-Whatever they pig says to get me to eat pig slop is [pigs wheel 00:41:47] for example, hey, chocolate comes from a cocoa bean and a cocoa bean grows on a plant and therefore chocolate is vegetable and you’re supposed to have more salad so go for it, which sounds crazy right now but anybody who’s made a sworn commitment to a diet on Monday morning and broke it by Monday afternoon knows what I’m talking about.
+Whatever the pig says to get me to eat pig slop is the pig’s will.
+For example, “Hey, chocolate comes from a cocoa bean and a cocoa bean grows on a plant and therefore chocolate is vegetable and you’re supposed to have more salad so go for it,” which sounds crazy right now but anybody who’s made a sworn commitment to a diet on Monday morning and broke it by Monday afternoon knows what I’m talking about.
 And I said, I don’t want that, my pig does.
 I don’t eat pig slop and I don’t eat out of a pig’s trough and I don’t let pigs tell me what to do.
 I don’t let farm animals tell me what to do.

 Glenn: I have been to my knees.
-You know when you talk about using the, what kind of larvae or the shock collar, all those things, I laugh about that but when I was at my worst I actually went to an attorney and I told him I wanted to give him $10000 and if I didn’t weight a certain weight in one month that he had to donate it to the Nazi party in my name.
+You know when you talk about using the larvae, or the shock collar, all those things, I laugh about that but when I was at my worst I actually went to an attorney and I told him I wanted to give him $10,000 and if I didn’t weight a certain weight in one month that he had to donate it to the Nazi party in my name.
 Thank God that that guy wouldn’t take it, he wouldn’t do the job because otherwise I would have been a Nazi party contributor.

 Glenn: I named the book Never Binge Again for a very specific reason.
 If you look at the psychology of winners, winners visualize the goal having already happened and they purge all of the doubt and insecurity from their mind.
 Look at an Olympic archer for example.
 They actually see the arrow going into the bullseye before they let go of the arrow.
 It’s almost like they are the arrow at the moment of victory before they even make the attempt.
 What that does is it prevents doubt and insecurity from draining their energy to accomplish the goal.

 I don’t binge anymore.
-I’ve made mistakes over the years, they’re usually at another level but I don’t ever lose control and just feel like I can’t stop eating.
+I’ve made mistakes over the years, they’re usually at another level, but I don’t ever lose control and just feel like I can’t stop eating.
 If I make a mistake I realize it’s a mistake right away and I get right back on pretty quickly.
-I stay within an eight pound range or so depending if it’s winter and I’m exercising a lot or not [inaudible 00:48:41] allow myself a little bit more to [inaudible 00:48:43] in the winter.
+I stay within an eight pound range or so, depending if it’s winter and I’m exercising a lot or not, I sometimes allow myself a little bit more to eat in the winter.
 I don’t binge.
 I really don’t ever binge again.
 I work with a lot of people who never binge again around certain key areas.

 My argument is that we need to harness that part of ourselves, commit with perfection but forgive yourself with dignity.

 Robyn: It does not serve to beat yourself up.
-I’ll tell you what, I’ve got five pounds to lose or eight pounds to lose or whatever, I don’t lose it as long as I’m pounding on myself, criticizing myself, feeling negative.
-It’s only when I’m like, hey, I ate so healthy yesterday and I am feeling so good, I want to keep that going.
+I’ll tell you what, if I’ve got five pounds to lose or eight pounds to lose or whatever, I don’t lose it as long as I’m pounding on myself, criticizing myself, feeling negative.
+It’s only when I’m like, “Hey, I ate so healthy yesterday and I am feeling so good, I want to keep that going.”
 That kind of lifting myself up and praising myself …

 Robyn: So tell us a little about your book, where we can get it and where we can learn more from you?